MicrosoftDocs/customer-voice/cv-docs/send-survey-from-dynamics-365.md

 ## Check survey invitation status

-When you send a survey invitation, its status will be one of the following:<!--note from editor: "Status" doesn't have a plural form. -->
+When you send a survey invitation, its status will be one of the following:

 - **Sending**: The survey invitation email is being sent.